ibm-cloud-docs/speech-to-text/basic-request.md

 The following sections show very basic transcription requests, with no optional parameters, for each of the service's interfaces.
 The examples submit a brief FLAC file named <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/speech-to-text/audio-file.flac" download="audio-file.flac">audio-file.flac <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon" class="style-scope doc-content"></a> and use the default language model, `en-US_BroadbandModel`.
 The service makes available a number of [Input features](/docs/services/speech-to-text/input.html) to control the audio that you send and many [Output features](/docs/services/speech-to-text/output.html) to request additional information in the resulting transcription.
 For a brief overview of all available parameters, see [Parameter summary](/docs/services/speech-to-text/summary.html).

 Regardless of the interface that you use, the service responds with a transcript of your audio that reflects the input and output parameters that you specified.
-The final sections show the basic transcription response that is returned for the examples that follow, including a description of the hesitation markers that can appear in a transcription.
+The final sections show the basic transcription response that is returned for the examples that follow.
+They describe the meaning and possible contents of the different fields of the response, including a description of the hesitation markers that can appear in a transcript.

 ## Using the WebSocket interface